How to Become a Wiccan: A Guide for Beginners

 You Want to Know How to Become a Wiccan?

 Have you recently had a revelation in your spiritual path that has led you to the alternative religion of Wicca?
 You are not alone in this time of enlightenment.
-However excited and clear your mind and heart might feel towards the idea of being Wiccan, maybe you are unsure as to how to become a full-fledged Wiccan . . . maybe you are confused as to where you should begin in your path.
-In this article, I will go into the basics and some details as to how to become a Wiccan.
+However excited and clear your mind and heart might feel towards the idea of being Wiccan, maybe you are unsure as to how to become a full-fledged Wiccan.
+Maybe you are confused as to where you should begin on your new path.
+I hope to lead you in the right direction on how to become a Wiccan in this article.

-Disclaimer: Let me start by saying, learning and practicing Wicca as a religion should not be something you are doing to be "cool" or rebel against society or your family, etc. It should be taken seriously, just as anyone would take any religion seriously.
+Let me start by saying, learning and practicing Wicca as a religion should not be something you are doing to be "cool" or rebel against society or your family, etc. It should be taken seriously, just as you should take any religion seriously.
 If you are interested in Wicca because you think you will learn how to put spells on people, turn back now.
 That is not what Wicca is about.
-If you are looking to learn spells, go online and google "how to do spells"...doing spells and being a Wiccan are two completely different things.
-Wicca as a religion is a dedication of your spirituality—putting spells on people is silly and irresponsible and can be done without delving into and disrespecting a religion of any kind.
+If you are looking to learn spells, go online and google "how to do spells."
+Doing spells and being Wiccan are two completely different things.
+Wicca as a religion is a dedication of your spirituality—putting spells on people is silly and irresponsible and can be done without delving into and disrespecting a religion.

 The Two Major Rules of Wicca

 In hopes that you know what the Wiccan religion truly encompasses or that you at least have an inkling as to what Wicca truly is, we can discuss the two major rules of Wicca that all Wiccans strive to abide by.
 Because Wicca is a very open and utterly not staunch religion, there aren't many rules or regulations per practitioner; however, these two rules are rules that one must strive to follow if wanting to know how to become a Wiccan.